Tír na nÓg (band): 1971–1974: performing and recording

 Tír na nÓg made three studio albums between 1971 and 1973.
 The first was called Tír na nÓg, and was produced by Bill Leader.
 It achieved Melody Maker 'Album of The Month' status on its release in May 1971.
 It featured mainly their own songs, strongly rooted in the Celtic tradition, but also influenced by eastern music.
 Condell and O'Kelly played acoustic guitars and occasional bongos and other percussion instruments.
 Their guitar work was intricate and complex, leading to their being compared to bands such as The Incredible String Band and Pentangle.
 However, their style was quite distinctive.
 Often, they would use different open tunings for their two guitars.

 Their second album A Tear and a Smile was released in 1972, and produced by Tony Cox.
 This featured similar material to the first album.
 However, with their third album Strong in the Sun (released in 1973), produced by Procol Harum organist Matthew Fisher who also played keyboards on the album, they introduced more electric instruments and drums.
 From Alan Robinson's 2004 liner notes to BGO's reissue of this and the previous album on one CD: "..Certainly, of the three original Tír na nÓg albums, Strong in the Sun is by far the most conventional, most mainstream, although that's not to say that Fisher had ironed out all of the band's entertainingly whimsical rough edges.
 Fisher gave a bit of a more clearly-defined shape and a greater depth to their sound, neatly framing the duo's contrasting vocal styles."
 Robinson also remarked that this high quality album didn't "reverse the duo's sales fortunes" and that it opened with "that rarest of things", a Nick Drake cover, "Free Ride".

-As well as the folk club circuit, Tír na nÓg also toured internationally, as a support act for various rock bands, including Jethro Tull, Procol Harum, The Who and Emerson, Lake & Palmer.
+As well as the folk club circuit, Tír na nÓg also toured internationally, as a support act for various rock bands, including Jethro Tull, Procol Harum, The Who, Emerson, Lake & Palmer or Chicago.
 In July 1974, the British music magazine, NME, reported that the band was to play their final concert, in Dublin on 27 July that year.

 The radio presenter, John Peel, promoted their music and they performed a number of live sessions for the BBC.